seanchengahu/seancheng.github.io/_pages/markdown.md

 ## Locations of key files/directories

-* Basic config options: _config.yml
+* Graduate From: Anhui University
-* Top navigation bar config: _data/navigation.yml
+* Email：
 * Single pages: _pages/
 * Collections of pages are .md or .html files in:
   * _publications/